dfkaye/dev-links/2021/november.md

   + > Insight problems are typically posed in such a way that there are multiple ways that they could be represented.
   + > The main barrier to solving problems like this is to abandon the default representation and adopt a more productive one.
 Once the alternative representation is identified, the rest of the problem-solving process may be very rapid.
 Laboratory versions of insight problems generally do not require any specific deep technical knowledge.
 Most of them can be solved by gaining one or two insights that change the nature of how the solver thinks about the problem.

-## JSDoc

-+ Valérian Galliat (2021), **JSDoc: TypeScript inside JavaScript and not the other way around** &#8594; https://www.codejam.info/2021/10/jsdoc-typescript-inside-javascript.html

 ## Algorithms

 + Bouke van der Bijl (2021), **Spreadsheet Formulas for Personal Finance** &#8594; https://bou.ke/blog/formulas/